sfigg/commercialization-public/docset/customize/unattend/networking-mpssvc-svcdomainprofile-logfilesize.md

 # DomainProfile\_LogFileSize

-`DomainProfile_LogFileSize` specifies the size of the default log file for Windows® Firewall for the domain profile.
+`DomainProfile_LogFileSize` specifies the size of the default log file for Windows Firewall for the domain profile.

 ## Values